RadiusNetworks/flybuy-documentation/README.md

 - [iOS SDK][11]
 - [Orders API][12] - Create, update, and view FlyBuy orders
 - [Order Events API][13] - Update FlyBuy orders by creating an order  event
-- [Archived Orders API][18] - Get order details that have been stripped of customer-sensitive information
+- [Reporting API][18] - Get order details that have been stripped of customer-sensitive information
 - [Sites API][19] - Get site details
 - [FlyBuy Webhooks][14] - Subscribe to FlyBuy webhooks to receive event-driven updates about your orders